 1. Press Windows Key + R combination, type put Regedt32.exe in the Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate here:

-That’s it!
-Restart Explorer and you’ll no longer be able to see right-click context menu over taskbar.
-Please note that the right context menu gets locked or disappears for the vacant space, Start Button and the clock.
+Please note that the right context menu gets locked or disappears for the vacant space, Start Button, and the clock.
 The right-click context menu for taskbar pinned programs and the notification area icon remains unaffected.